-The rear setback is the horizontal distance between the building envelope and the rear property boundary, measured parallel to the side boundaries (refer to Figure 6).
-The rear setback is a consequence of the front setback, site depth and building depth.
+The rear setback is the horizontal distance between the building and the rear property boundary.

-B3.2 Building envelope ▶ 3.2.4 Rear setback Objectives Controls 01 To provide private open space and landscaped areas at the rear of buildings.
-C1 The rear setback is a consequence of the site depth, front setback and building 02 To provide acoustic and visual privacy to adjoining and adjacent buildings. depth as set out in the formula at Figure 6.
-03 To avoid an unreasonable sense of enclosure.
-C2 The building depth is determined by the sliding scale in Figure 7 and applies to: 04 To provide separation between buildings a) development in the R2 Low Density Residential Zone; and to facilitate solar access to private open space. b) a dwelling house, semi-detached dwelling or dual occupancy in the R3 05 1 3 Medium Density Residential zone. and provide for landscaped area and deep soil planting.
-For development in the R3 Medium Density Residential Zone where an FSR 06 6 To contribute to a consolidated open space network with adjoining properties applies, the building depth is 60 % of the site depth. to improve natural drainage and support local habitat.
-Notwithstanding C1 above, the minimum rear setback is 3m.
-C5 If 'end to end' amalgamation occurs, the building envelope will be determined as if they were separate lots (refer to Figure 8).
+B3.2 B3.2 Building envelope > 3.2.4 Rear setback Obje ctives Controls 01 To provide private open space and landscaped areas at the rear of buildings.
+C1 The minimum rear setback control is 25% of the average of the two side boundary 02 To provide acoustic and visual privacy to adjoining and adjacent buildings. dimensions, measured perpendicular to the rear boundary (see Figure 6).
+The building must not encroach on the 03 To avoid an unreasonable sense of enclosure.
+C2 minimum rear setback.
+If 'end to end' amalgamation occurs, the 04 To provide separation between buildings to facilitate solar access to private open space. building envelope will be determined as if they were separate lots (refer to Figure 7).
+05 To protect vegetation of landscape value and provide for landscaped area and deep soil planting.
+06 To contribute to a consolidated open space network with adjoining properties to improve natural drainage and support local habitat.